Digital Graduate Program eligibility and applying

 Once you've completed your GradSift profile and applications have closed, applicant lists will be forwarded to the departments seeking those roles.

-Each department is responsible for their own recruitment processes, including shortlisting applicants for interview (face to face or via MS Teams).
+Each department is responsible for their own recruitment processes, including shortlisting and contacting applicants for interview (face to face or via MS Teams).

-Interviews will be held in various locations in Brisbane, but mainly in the CBD.
-MS Teams interviews can be made available to those candidates that are outside the Brisbane region.
+Interviews will be held in various locations in Brisbane, but mainly in the central business district.
+Microsoft Teams interviews can be made available to those candidates that are outside the Brisbane region.
 Most interviews run for approximately 30 minutes.

 If you're successful, a representative from the interviewing department will call you to offer you a place on the program.